aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 2. [EC2 ImageBuilder](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html) assets
 3. [HashiCorp Packer](https://www.packer.io/) resources

+They are designed to:
+* Update the host operating system and installed packages
+* Apply OS optimizations and settings to support HPC workloads
+* Install the AWS PCS Agent and Slurm software
+* Install EFA, Lustre, and EFS software
+* Install CloudWatch and SSM agents
+* Install Spack to support complex userland software installations

 ## Usage

 You can use these resources as-is, fork the repository and adapt them to your own needs, or [contibute your own knowledge and AMI management code](../../../CONTRIBUTING.md) back to HPC recipes.
 You can also, of course, just read them over to learn how other people are building AMIs for PCS.